discoverygarden/dgi_migrate_foxml_mapped_datastream_migration/README.md

 ## Introduction

 Migration overrides to:
-- iteration less during processing
+- iterate less during processing
 - enable more direct definition of datastream mapping between the source and destination, such that; for example, rederiving derivatives might be avoided.

 ## Requirements